GPGN-268/SP2024-FP01-Glaciers/README.md

 #### Questions:

-Has the rate of decreasing glacier mass changed over the past 20,40,100 years?

-How does a glaciers position realtive to the equator or north/south pole effect its melting rate?
+How does a glacier's position realtive to the equator or north/south pole effect its melting rate?

 How much does recent human caused climate change and global warming effect the rate of glacier melt?

+How has the distribution of glaciers in Greenland changed in the recent past (~40 years)?

 #### Anaylze the specifics of the greenland glacier: